frequency-chain/frequency/designdocs/passkey_p256.md

 ### Keys

 - **PassKey**: P256 key pair used for transaction signing and account management.
 This is the primary key used for transaction signing.
-- **PassKey Public Key**: The public key retrieved from the PassKey registration process.
+- **PassKey Public Key**: The Public Key retrieved from the PassKey registration process.
 - **Account Key**: The key pair generated from a seed phrase.
-- **Account Public Key**: The public key derived from the Account Key.
+- **Account Public Key**: The Public Key derived from the Account Key.

 ### Signatures

 - **Account signature on PassKey Public Key**: A cryptographic signature generated using the Account Key.
 The data being signed is the PassKey Public Key.
 This is used to prove ownership of Account Key.
 - **PassKey Signatures**: A cryptographic signature generated using the PassKey private key.
 This is presented to PassKey enabled services as a challenge-response mechanism.
 Passkeys are used to generate two signatures as follows:
-  - **Signature on Account Public Key**: PassKey signs a message containing the account public key.
+  - **Signature on Account Public Key**: PassKey signs a message containing the account Public Key.
 This signature is retained by a Web Wallet platform and/or maybe used for account recovery.
   - **Signature on Transactions**: PassKey signs the transaction payload which needs to be submitted on-chain.
 This signature is used to verify the authenticity of the transaction.

 ## 4.1.
 Data Flow Diagram